skavan/rz_server/server/docs/comments-api-guide.md

 ### 3.4 Update Comment
 ```
-PATCH /api/comments/:id
+PATCH or PUT /api/comments/:id
 {
-  "body": [{ "type": "paragraph", "text": "Updated scope after inspection" }],
+  "body": "<p>Updated scope after inspection</p>",
+  "subject": "Issue #42 follow-up",
   "mentions": "17,32",
   "visibility": "internal"
 }
 ```
 Editable fields: `body`, `visibility`, `commentType`, `metadata`, `mentions`.
 Only the original author or an admin may edit.
 Soft-deleted comments cannot be edited.
-Returns the updated row and emits an SSE update event.
+Returns the updated row and emits an SSE update event. `PUT` is treated identically to `PATCH` for callers that prefer idempotent semantics.

 ### 3.5 Soft Delete Comment
 ```